origamimantis/musicmaker2/README.md

                       type is one of maj7, 7, -7, -7b5 (others will be added, hopefully),
                       and different chords separated by at least one space and at most one ','(comma).

-generates chord progressions by generating a random chord based on the n previous chords in the progression.

-Possible updates: make n variable; eg changes within a range while the program is running.